RayNjoroge/alx-low_level_programming/0x02-functions_nested_loops/README.md

 C Programming - functions and nested loops.
 Task - 0 A program that prints _putchar, followed by a new line.'\n'
+Task - 1 A function that prints the alphabet, in lowercase, followed by a new line.'\n'